snowdj/pixyll/_posts/2016-10-03-Optimization.md

 0.6x1−0.4x3≤0

 This constraints is derived from the fractional constraint x1(x1+x3)≤0.4, where x1 is the luminosity at intersection 1 and x1+x3 is the luminosity of corridor B. We then multiply x1+x3 on both sides of the inequality (since we know that x1+x3 is strictly positive), we get this linear constraint.

+The solution (x∗,y∗) can remain a unique optimal solution.
+This situation occurs, for example, if the change in the costs is very small.

+The solution (x∗,y∗) remains optimal, but there are multiple optimal solutions.
+This situation can occur if the change in the costs is "just right."
+For example, if the cost function changed to ‘‘z=2R+2G", then the solutions (5, 3) and (2, 6) are both optimal, as are all of the solutions on the edge joining these two points.

+A solution other than (x∗,y∗) is the unique optimal solution.
+This situation can happen if, for example, one cost coefficient changes a lot.
+If the objective were ‘‘z=.1R+2G", the optimum solution would be (2, 6).

+#### Shadow Price

+The purpose of this week is how to get an additional information without re-solving the probrem.

+For this problem, the problem of Max  is equal to that of Max .
+Furthermore, the latter has the same solution as Max (The value of objective function would be different but the  and  are the same).

+We have the sensitivity report for Max  and know the range of the coefficient for  not changing the solution (i.e. allowable increase/decrease of  in the sensitivity report).